 - Rotteveel Orchards

-Woodland was established in the 1850s and still preserves that laid-back lifestyle and historic buildings, which even time has spared from its merciless acts.
-Trees, including almond orchards, dominate this region of California.
-Therefore, it doesn’t come as a surprise that locals refer to Woodland as the “City of Trees”.
+Woodland was established in the 1850s and still preserves that laid-back lifestyle and historic buildings that even time has spared from its merciless acts.
+Trees, including the almond orchards, dominate this region of California.
+Therefore, it doesn’t come as a surprise that the locals refer to Woodland as the “City of Trees”.

 Where to Find Blooming Almond Orchards in Woodland, California

 - Almond Lane.
 Almond Lane, a family-owned almond farm, has provided California with the organic nuts since 1953.
 Its agricultural traditions date back to the early 1900s.

 - Blooming orchards along Highway 16, just outside Woodland